defndaines/dal/README.md

 embedded). `pcall` unwinds (destroys) part of the traceback stack when handling errors, so use `xpcall` which takes a message handler function if you need a more detailed traceback, such as with `debug.traceback`.

+## Modules and Packages

+If you need to reload a library, erase it first.
+`package.loaded.<modname> = nil`
+Then the next `require` will pull it fresh.

+Submodules are stored independently in the system, but are treated as filepath separators when loading.
+For example,
+`c = require('src.complex')`

+Note that storing a module in `complex/init.lua` will load with `require('complex')`, and this allow any submodules to exist alongside in that same directory.